Below are some terms and names, frequently employed in Beyond Angkor, that you may not be familiar with.

 Yama (Sanskrit) - Hindu god of death and the underworld.
 A popular lintel figure in Angkorian temples, often mounted on a buffalo.

-Yasodharapura - Yasovarman I's 9th-century capital based around Phnom Bakheng, covering some 16 square kilometres.
+Yasodharapura (Sanskrit) - Yasovarman I's 9th-century capital based around Phnom Bakheng, covering some 16 square kilometres.

 Yeay (Khmer) - Grandmother or female ancestor.

 Yoni (Sanskrit) - Literally female sexual organs in Sanskrit and used to refer to the hole in a pedestal into which a linga is inserted.
 As the linga symbolizes Shiva, the Yoni then symbolizes the god Brahma.